Aspire to be more

 Our PSHE Intent Statement

-Why our PSHE curriculum looks like this:
+Intent: Why our PSHE curriculum looks like this:

 PSHE enables our children to become healthy, independent and responsible members of society.
 It aims to help them understand how they are developing personally and socially, and tackles many of the moral, social and cultural issues that are part of growing up.
-We promote through the use of our 'My Happy Mind Scheme' resilience, independence and how to stay mentally healthy.
+We promote through the use of our 'One Decision' scheme of work resilience, independence and how to stay mentally healthy.
 We provide our children with opportunities for them to learn about rights and responsibilities and appreciate what it means to be a member of a diverse society.
-Our children are encouraged to develop their sense of self-worth by playing a positive role in contributing to school life and the wider community.
+Our children are encouraged to develop their sense of self-worth by playing a positive role in contributing to school life and the wider community. |

-How PSHE is taught at St. Anne’s:
+Implementation: How PSHE is taught at St. Anne’s:

 At St Anne’s we deliver the PSHE curriculum by utilising first-hand experience and sharing good practice and it is every staff members responsibility to do this by being a role model and having high expectations of St Anne’s pupils.